cchaglund/visreg-test/README.md

 - Clone this repo and run `npm install` to install the dependencies, e.g. into a directory called `visreg/repo`.
 - Create a directory for testing the module elsewhere (e.g. `visreg/dev-testing-grounds`) and set up the tests according to the instructions above.
 - After installing the npm visreg-test package you should now have a `visreg/dev-testing-grounds/node_modules/visreg-test/dist` directory.
-Delete the contents of it.
+Delete it.
 - From `visreg/repo` run `npm run create-symlink -- [Absolute path]` where the absolute path should be your newly created testing directory (i.e. using the examples above it should be something like `npm run create-symlink -- /Users/.../dev-testing-grounds`).
 Please note that the path should not end with a slash, because we append some stuff to it.
 - This will create a symlink between the `dist` directory in the repo and the `node_modules/visreg-test` directory in your testing directory.

 ## Running dev mode

-- From `visreg/repo` run `npm run dev` to start watching the files and compiling them to the `dist` directory, which will be mirrored to your testing directory.
+- From `visreg/repo` run `npm run dev` to start watching the files and compiling them to the `dist` directory, which will be mirrored to your testing directory if you followed the dev setup.
 Any changes you make will automatically be reflected in your testing directory visreg-test package, allowing you to test your changes to the package in real time without having to publish and reinstall it all of the time.
 - From your testing directory, run the tests.
 Normally you would use `npx visreg-test` to do so, but due to the symlinking npx doesn't work (you'll get a "permission denied"), so you need to explicityly run it like so, instead: `node ./node_modules/.bin/visreg-test`.
+- You may need to give the symlinked directory permissions to run, so run `chmod +x ./node_modules/.bin/visreg-test`.
 - You should now see the changes you made to the package reflected in the tests.